 The following chapters highlight the proposed study schedule, specific learning goals and the structure of this Masterclass.

-During individual study, guided by weekly outcomes and challenges, you will gain further factual and conceptual knowledge with regards to the cardiovascular and respiratory Emergency Medicine.
+During individual study, guided by weekly outcomes and challenges, you will gain further factual and conceptual knowledge with regards to the topics in the MC.
 The Masterclass is intentionally designed NOT to deliver content, but rather to guide you through the wealth of information available, and help you integrate and use the available resources.

 During the workshops, course days and assignments you will develop a meta-understanding of the subject matter, and improve your ability to apply these principles to the complex world of Emergency Medicine.
 You will also develop strategies to maintain current knowledge, and to recognise, accept and work with deficiencies in the medical literature.